 This is undoubtedly a welcome change among abuse survivor advocates.
 While the family is not necessarily encouraged to go to the authorities, the mere recognition of their right is an improvement in JW policy.
 There are countless stories in which survivors of sexual abuse and their families chose not — in some cases even actively discouraged — to report the incident to authorities because of JW beliefs that all organizations, outside the religion itself, are corrupt.

-In January 2018, the Truth & Transparency Foundation (TTF) released letters thoroughly documenting one such instance.
+In January 2018, Truth & Transparency released letters thoroughly documenting one such instance.

 This manual is only distributed to the highest leaders within Watch Tower (WT), the governing JW organization.
 A group of eight men comprise the Governing Body, the most senior leaders of the organization.
 Below them are six Branch Committees, each responsible for administering a specific area of the worldwide religion.
 The branch manual is for members of the Governing Body and the Branch Committees only.